 New Voices Fellowship for Screenwriters

-Asia Society India Centre announces the launch of the second edition of New Voices Fellowship for Screenwriters (NVFS) 2013 - 2014, a programme to identify, encourage and support a group of six talented independent screenwriters to develop their feature film scripts by working in a dynamic and innovative environment with guidance from eminent filmmakers and screenwriters.
-We seek to build an artistic community that reflects the diversity of contemporary Indian writing, providing screenwriters a platform to develop powerful, nuanced and well-crafted scripts while exploring new approaches to the art of writing for cinema.
+Asia Society India Centre announces the launch of the second edition of New Voices Fellowship for Screenwriters (NVFS) 2013 - 2014, a programme to identify, encourage, and support a group of six talented independent screenwriters to develop their feature film scripts by working in a dynamic and innovative environment with guidance from eminent filmmakers and screenwriters.
+We seek to build an artistic community that reflects the diversity of contemporary Indian writing, providing screenwriters a platform to develop powerful, nuanced, and well-crafted scripts while exploring new approaches to the art of writing for cinema.
 We invite writers from across India to submit an original story for consideration by 31 December, 2013.

 Anjum Rajabali, Head of the Advisory Council of NVFS and noted screenwriter, added that "NVFS is indeed a very worthy and important initiative that Asia Society India Center has undertaken.
 Every filmmaker is on the lookout for well-written scripts based on interesting stories.
 We believe that with some guidance and help with the craft, new writers can hone their skills and fulfill that need.
 We are very grateful to the Advisory Council and to the three Mentors, all established and busy writers, who have so generously and graciously agreed to give their time and guidance to new writers."

 "Our mission is to find innovative and powerful ways to discover, nurture and celebrate the next generation of storytellers," said Lisa Garcia Quiroz, President of the Time Warner Foundation.
 "Asia Society is an important, globally recognized partner who continues to help us further our reach in talent development.
-We are excited to expand this groundbreaking program in India."
+We are excited to expand this groundbreaking programme in India."

 Asia Society recognises India's exceptional legacy in the field of cinema.
-The New Voices Fellowship for Screenwriters will host a diverse and talented group of screenwriters who will explore new approaches to storytelling and screenwriting, provide peer feedback and work with respected professionals in the field.
+The New Voices Fellowship for Screenwriters will host a diverse and talented group of screenwriters who will explore new approaches to storytelling and screenwriting, provide peer feedback, and work with respected professionals in the field.
 Through an open application process, 12 writers from across India will be selected from among all the applicants and invited to attend the first workshop to be held in February 2014.
 At the end of the workshop, six of them will be selected to become Fellows of NVFS and enter the eight-month writing programme, in which they will take their stories all the way to a fully-developed script, under the regular and intensive guidance of their mentors.
 The aim is to encourage the writers to realise their ideas more fully, and craft them into a competently written screenplay.

 A second workshop will be held in July 2014, where writers will receive feedback from other mentors and their peers too.
 This edition of the Fellowship will conclude in September 2014, and the next edition will commence from 1 October, 2014.